Texas ABLE Program (click to open an account) Phone number: 844-489-2253

 Are there fees or restrictions to the number of disbursement you are allowed?
 If so, what are they?

-Yes.
-There is a $1 charge for each withdrawal by ACH in excess of 2 per month.
-There is a $5 charge for each withdrawal by check.
+Yes. $5 charge for each withdrawal by check; $1 charge for each withdrawal by ACH in excess of 2 per month.

 Is there a “debit card/purchasing card” available with the program?
 If so, what is the added cost?